-After fuelling up with a big breakfast for one of our most challenging days, we cycle out of the city and into more of the lush pastureland.
+After fuelling up with a big breakfast for one of our most challenging days, we cycle out of the city and into more pastureland.
 Our route takes us undulating through rolling hills for approx. 12km and then veers right onto the main road to Trinidad.

-We now enjoy a spectacular ride along a smooth road lined with palm trees, the majestic Escambray Mountains gazing down upon us from the left, while vibrant, green hills roll to our right.
+We now enjoy a spectacular ride along a smooth road lined with palm trees, the Escambray Mountains gazing down upon us from the left, while vibrant hills roll to our right.

-The rest of the morning sees us conquering yet more hills as we cycle up and down on smooth tarmac through the sublime countryside, stopping for refreshment breaks in the shade along the way.
+The rest of the morning sees us conquering more hills, as we cycle up and down on smooth tarmac through the sublime countryside, stopping for refreshment breaks in the shade along the way.

 After approx. 50km, we reach our lunch stop in the tiny village of La Vega, where we tuck into a tasty Cuban country lunch.
-Then we are back in our saddles to ride the relatively flat final 30km to Trinidad.
+Then, we're back in our saddles to ride the relatively flat final 30km to Trinidad.

 We know we’re almost at today’s finish line when we encounter some short hills, which take us through the outskirts and into the World Heritage town of Trinidad.

 A jewel of colonial architecture, Trinidad’s traditional methods of transport and cobbled streets give us a sense of entering a time warp.
-We ride to our hotel and finally relax with dinner and no doubt a great night’s sleep!
+We cycle to our hotel and finally relax with dinner and a great night’s sleep!

-Waking to an early breakfast, we start the day with a short transfer to the centre of Trinidad for an awesome guided walking tour.
-This gives us fantastic insight into the history of the town, which was once a centre of the sugar trade in the 18th and 19th centuries.
+Waking to an early breakfast, we start the day with a short transfer to the centre of Trinidad for an exclusive guided walking tour.
+This gives us great insight into the history of the town, which was a centre of the sugar trade in the 18th and 19th centuries.

-Our tour ends in the pretty square of Plaza Sant’Ana, where we board our bus for a short drive to El Mirardor.
-Here, our bikes await, and we waste no more time to gear up and set off for today’s cycle through a scenic valley of sugar mills and tobacco fields.
+Our tour ends in the pretty square of Plaza Sant’Ana, where we board our bus for a short drive to El Mirador.
+Here, our bikes await, and we waste no more time gearing up and set off for today’s cycle through a scenic valley of sugar mills and tobacco fields.